Andaman and Nicobar Command: Force structure

 Structure of the Andaman and Nicobar Command.
 The stars in the boxes indicate star officer rank.

 Commander-in-Chief, Andaman and Nicobar Command

-The Andaman and Nicobar Command is commanded by a Three-star officer (rank of Lieutenant General of the Indian Army or equivalent) who reports directly to the Chief of Defence Staff (CDS) in New Delhi.
-The Chief of Staff of the command is a two-star officer; each component (sea, land, air) is commanded by a one-star officer.
-The command is currently headed by Vice Admiral Ajay Kochhar, who took command on 1 October 2025 as the 19th CINCAN.
+The Andaman and Nicobar Command is commanded by a three-star officer (rank of Lieutenant General of the Indian Army or equivalent) who reports directly to the chief of Defence Staff (CDS) in New Delhi.
+The chief of staff of the command is a two-star officer; each component (sea, land, air) is commanded by a one-star officer.
+The command is currently headed by Vice Admiral Vineet McCarty, who took command on 1 June 2026 as the 20th CINCAN.

-Chief of Staff
+Chief of staff

-The following is a list of Chiefs of Staff of the A&N command.
+The following is a list of chiefs of staff of the A&N command.